CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataemit2-setgenericparamprops-method.md

 ## <a name="parameters"></a>Paramètres
  `gp`
- [in] Le jeton pour la définition de paramètre générique pour lequel définir des valeurs.
+ [in] The token for the generic parameter definition for which to set values.

  `dwParamFlags`
- [in] Une valeur de la [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) énumération qui décrit le type du paramètre générique.
+ [in] A value of the [CorGenericParamAttr](../../../../docs/framework/unmanaged-api/metadata/corgenericparamattr-enumeration.md) enumeration that describes the type for the generic parameter.

  `szName`
  [in] Facultatif.
-Le nom du paramètre pour lequel définir des valeurs.
+The name of the parameter for which to set values.

  `reserved`
- [in] Réservé pour une extensibilité future.
+ [in] Reserved for future extensibility.

  `rtkConstraints`
  [in] Facultatif.
-Un tableau de contraintes de type se terminant par zéro.
-Les membres de tableau doivent être un `mdTypeDef`, `mdTypeRef`, ou `mdTypeSpec` jeton de métadonnées.
+A zero-terminated array of type constraints.
+Array members must be an `mdTypeDef`, `mdTypeRef`, or `mdTypeSpec` metadata token.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

- **En-tête :** Cor.h
+ **Header:** Cor.h

- **Bibliothèque :** Utilisé en tant que ressource dans MsCorEE.dll
+ **Library:** Used as a resource in MsCorEE.dll

  **Versions du .NET Framework :** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]